How Do Open Source Companies Make Money?

 So if the source code in open source software is available to anyone on the internet, why does anyone pay for it?
 While much open source software is free, that’s not necessarily the case as many different licensing schemes are available.

-I’m not a lawyer, but I’ve built enough software to understand that just because code is out there on the internet doesn’t mean you’re necessarily allowed to use it.
+I’m not a lawyer, but I’ve built enough software to understand that just because code is available on the internet doesn’t mean you’re necessarily allowed to use it any way you want.
 Similar to how images are subject to copyright even though they can be viewed online, code is also copyrighted by default.
 You can’t just copy a nontrivial codebase and use it in your application without permission.

 Some open source licenses come with restrictions.
 For example, some require you to make any software you build with their code open source as well.
 Others are open source, but not free for for-profit enterprises to use.

 Now, let’s not be naive.
 Once software is out in the public domain, some people will steal it, and they’ll likely get away with it.
-But, for open source companies, this might not be a huge problem.
-In the rest of this article, I’ll share some of the most popular ways for open source businesses to profit from their code, even when it’s available for all the world to see.
+So, most open source companies choose not to use a license as their primary means of monetizing their software.

 6 Ways Open Source Companies Can Make Money